Quick Answer

 Sleep Cycle is the right choice if:

-- The smart wake-up alarm is your primary use case and you want the most refined implementation
+- A phase-aware wake-up alarm is your primary use case and you want the most refined implementation

 - You value long-term mood and wellness correlation tracking